Ferrum maintains a tradition of a comprehensive academic program built on a liberal

 Readmitted students who have taken courses at other institutions after leaving Ferrum

-College will not be treated as transfer students for the purpose of determining satisfactory
+College will not be considered transfer students for the purpose of determining satisfactory

 academic progress; rather, readmitted students will be evaluated individually by the

-Office of the Registrar in consultation with the Director of Admissions to determine
+Office of the Registrar in consultation with the Dean of Admissions to determine their

-their readmission status (good standing, academic warning, or academic probation).
+readmission status (good standing, academic warning, or academic probation).
+Transfer

-Transfer grades and hours completed will be taken into consideration, as will the
+grades and hours completed will be taken into consideration as will the students’

-student’s prior Ferrum College academic and citizenship record, in making this determination.
+prior Ferrum College academic and citizenship records, in making this determination.

-In order to be making satisfactory progress, a part-time degree-seeking student must
+In order for satisfactory progress to be demonstrated, a part-time degree-seeking

-complete 75% of all hours attempted and maintain the minimum cumulative grade point
+student must complete 75% of all hours attempted and maintain the minimum cumulative

-average specified on the following chart based on cumulative hours earned.
-A student
+grade point average specified on the following chart based on cumulative hours earned.

-who is part-time during any regular semester will be evaluated by this standard in
+A student who is part-time during any regular semester will be evaluated by this standard

-all subsequent semesters.
-In addition, a part-time student who does not pass at least
+at the end of all subsequent semesters.
+In addition, a part-time student who has

-half of the hours attempted in any single semester will be placed on academic suspension.
+not passed at least half of the hours attempted in any single semester will be placed

 Official student records are maintained in the Office of the Registrar.
 The student